Earn 2 – 3 credits in only 2 weeks at CPI in Costa Rica!

 Current students at Brookhaven College have the option of obtaining college credits for a variety of Spanish courses.
 To apply for this credit program, please contact Brookhaven College to receive information about this opportunity.

 The CPI Spanish Program is approved for transfer credits through Brookhaven College by enrolling in Study Abroad/Individualized Distance Learning courses.
 For information about this, please send an email request to Brookhaven College to ask for information about their Multinational Academic Program ( MAP ) .
-Once you have received that information, be sure to seek advance approval from your institution, since each district, college, or state has its own policies regarding the types of credit it will accept.
+Once you have received that information, be sure to seek advance approval from your institution, since each district, or college has its own policies regarding the types of credit it will accept.
 In the meantime, do not delay to make your free application for admission to Brookhaven College by applying on-line at

 MAP for Study Abroad